icon-project/goloop/doc/btp_extension.md

 * A method to get votes for the block
     * API to get votes for the block
 * A method to detect events
-    * The block contains logbloom related to events.
+    * The block contains logsbloom related to events.
     * API to monitor events

 ## Monitor with Websocket